ObolNetwork/obol-docs/docs/int/quickstart/quickstart-group.md

 - Either by adding a flag: `--p2p-bootnodes=http://replace.with.public.ip.or.hostname:3640/enr`
 - Or by setting the environment variable: `CHARON_P2P_BOOTNODES=http://replace.with.public.ip.or.hostname:3640/enr`

 Note that a local `boonode/.charon/charon-enr-private-key` file will be created next to `bootnode/docker-compose.yml` to ensure a persisted bootnode ENR across restarts.

-# Project Status

-It is still early days for the Obol Network and everything is under active development.
-It is NOT ready for mainnet.
-Keep checking in for updates, [here](https://github.com/ObolNetwork/charon/#supported-consensus-layer-clients) is the latest on charon's supported clients and duties.